(Disclosure: Some of the links below may be affiliate links)

 Rebalance a portfolio

 When you choose your investment portfolio, you decide on a particular allocation to each of the instruments in your portfolio.
 For instance, you could have 40% of bonds and 60% of stocks.
-It is a widespread portfolio for the United States.
+It is a popular portfolio for the United States.

 To rebalance your portfolio is to put your stock allocation back to 60%.
 For this, you will sell shares of stocks to buy shares of bonds.
 Once it is done, you are back with a 60%/40% portfolio.